Luwei-Ying/Luwei-Ying.github.io/02research.md

 ---

 ## Publications
+* Ying, Luwei.
+Forthcoming. <q>How State Presence Leads to Civil Conflict.</q> <i>Journal of Conflict Resolution</i>

 * Carter, David B. and Luwei Ying.
 Forthcoming. <q>The Gravity of Transnational Terrorism.</q> <i>Journal of Conflict Resolution</i>

 <!-- +## Invited to Revise and Resubmit or Under Review+ -->
 ## Under Review
-* Govern the Ungoverned: How State Presence Leads to Civil Conflict, Revise and Resubmit

-* Historical Border Instability and Trust (with Scott F Abramson and David B. Carter)
+* Historical Border Instability and Trust (with Scott F Abramson and David B. Carter), Revise and Resubmit

 ## Selected Working Papers
 * Inferring Concepts from Topics: Towards Procedures for Validating Topics as Measures (with Jacob M. Montgomery and Brandon M. Stewart)